 Up to 20,000 elk migrate from Yellowstone’s edges and spend the summer in the park, according to the U.S. National Park Service.
 The strategy gives the migrators access to additional food sources over the nonmigratory populations, said Arthur Middleton, who led the study while a doctoral student at the University of Wyoming.

 “Each spring, they follow the green grass behind the melting snow up into their summer ranges, which are mostly inside Yellowstone National Park,” said Middleton, now a postdoctoral associate in the Yale School of Forestry and Environmental Studies.
 The tender emergent grass is easier to digest and has more nutrients.
 Migration is also thought to help the elk avoid predators, which tend to stick close to their den sites near the home ranges.

-Migratory elk are more abundant than their resident counterparts, which suggests that it’s been a historically successful strategy, Middleton said.
+Not all elk migrate, but those that do are more abundant than their resident counterparts, which suggests that it’s been a historically successful strategy, Middleton said.
 But the migrators are returning from the park with half as many calves as they did 20 years ago.
 In the mid-1990s there were 30 to 40 calves per 100 cows in the Clarks Fork herd, a group of around 4,000 that Middleton studied.
 Now the herd is down to 10 to 15 calves per 100 cows.